kamalkss/WordShopExcersice/Readme.md

 1. Download the webapi from Github using git Cli : "gh repo clone kamalkss/WordShopExcersice" or with https mode : "https://github.com/kamalkss/WordShopExcersice.git"
 2. Download the console application from github using git Cli : "gh repo clone kamalkss/WordShop" or with https mode : "https://github.com/kamalkss/WordShop.git"
-3. Run the webapi with opening a windows terminal or cmd from  the root using command : "dotnet run"
+3. Run the webapi with opening a windows terminal or cmd from  the root of WordShopExcersice.Webapi using command : "dotnet run"
-4. Run the Console application with opening a windows terminal or cmd from the root using command "dotnet run"
+4. Run the Console application with opening a windows terminal or cmd from the root of WordShop.ConsoleApplication using command "dotnet run"
 5. For the second cmd you can use the application